 Togarashi is a fantastic low calorie ingredient that can take boring dishes and give them a flavorful pop without overwhelming .
 Once you try it I think you’ll be making it a part of all sorts of future recipes.

 One of the best things about pork is how many different form it can come in.
 Bacon, ham, pork belly, loins...I could go on for days.
 The beauty of this recipe is it will work with whatever kind of pork you have on hand.
 Today

-I just happened to have a beautiful hunk of slab Berkshire bacon house cured by one of my chef pals at his restaurant, Yes you should be jealous.
-I cubed up about 6 oz. and rendered the pork in a pan to get a perfect crust and release the natural fat to sauté the rest of the ingredients so that the porky goodness would permeate the entire dish.
+I just happened to have a beautiful hunk of Berkshire bacon house cured by one of my chef pals at his restaurant.
+Yes you should be jealous.
+I cubed up about 6 oz. and rendered the pork in a pan to get a perfect crust.
+It releases the natural fat to sauté the rest of the ingredients in porky goodness.
 Berkshire pork is a prized breed of pig that’s lineage can be traced back to the English country.
 The pig is normally black in color and is nowadays raised in many parts of the world.
-The Japanese variety Kurobuta is known as the Kobe of pork and demands a hefty price tag due to its rise in popularity among chefs and foodies.
+The Japanese variety Kurobuta is known as the Kobe of pork.
+It demands a hefty price tag due to its rise in popularity among chefs and foodies.

 Thanks as always for trying out this recipe and please tag me on instagram or Facebook if you please.
 I love seeing everyone’s pics and getting feedback on your thoughts.
 You can also comment below and rate the recipes so I can see what types of dishes are most successful.
 Remember, recipes are like roadmaps, you can always take another route